 Monsoon has just begun and we all love the rainy season.
 Who doesn’t like to get wet in the initial showers of the rain.
 We all love to jump in the terrace in rain and enjoy the lovely season.
 Jumping in rain, playing with water, splashing water on your friends is all part of the fun activities that we enjoy the most in the rainy season.

-While engaging yourself in merry making and enjoying the rain is no sin, but do you how much of your feet you use while doing the same.
-Almost all our activities involve our feet and undoubtedly it should be taken care of as it may become prone to bacterial or fungal infection.
+While engaging yourself in merry making and enjoying the rain is no sin, but do you how much of your ankle and foot care for your feet you use while doing the same.
+Almost all our activities involve our feet and undoubtedly it should be taken care of as it may become prone to bacterial or fungal infection as well as the focus should be diabetic foot care.
 Moreover mud and dirt are likely to enter your nails and stick to your heels.
 This should not be neglected as in the long run it may create some issues.

 Shocked!!
-But that’s right, while we spend lot of time playing in the rain we hardly realise how much damage it can do to our feet.
+But that’s right, while we spend lot of time playing in the rain we hardly realise how much damage it can do to our feet and in some cases cause plantar fasciitis.
 Hence, it is important to simultaneously pay attention foot care in the rainy season.
 Some basic home tips and tricks can give you happy feet!!